 Here’s the dire warning the AHS gives about that …

 “Because exercise increases blood flow to the lungs, it increases the likelihood that dead worms will block blood flow.
 This can result in severe complications and possibly death.
 The importance of restricting your dog’s activity cannot be overemphasized.”

-But they’re not exaggerating.
+And they’re not exaggerating.
 This is a real risk with conventional heartworm treatment.

 Cost Of Conventional Heartworm Treatment

 The cost estimates for this treatment vary widely.
 They’ll depend on any complications and whether your dog needs to be hospitalized during the process.
 But you can plan on spending at least $1000, probably more in some cities.
 Some dog owners report spending as much as $2,000.

 There’s another type of conventional heartworm treatment.
 It’s known as the “slow-kill” method.
 Some dog owners choose this treatment.
 It involves giving heartworm preventive drugs for a year or longer, usually alongside doxycycline.
 The slow-kill method doesn’t use Immiticide injections.